iamjalipo/iamjalipo/README.md

 ## I'm a RL enthusiast

-- 🌱 I’m currently learning everything about RL 🤖
+- I’m currently learning everything about RL 🤖
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to invent
+- Fun fact: I love to invent
+- Long-term Goal: Become a master in RL

 ### Connect with me: